DerGuru/The-Resonant/New Chapters/Part1/P1-01_Resonance.md

 Jason frowned deeply, mouthing the name softly: "Elyra…?"

 The screen continued its silent glow.
-He leaned back in his cheap office chair—the one that always squeaked when he shifted his weight—and unease twisted his stomach into a knot.
+He leaned back in his cheap office chair - the one that always squeaked when he shifted his weight - and unease twisted his stomach into a knot.
 It was a simple archive record, yet it felt strangely personal.
 Like something nudging at a half-buried memory, pressing on him gently, insistently.

 Jason reached for his tea, now cold and forgotten in its chipped mug.
 He took a distracted sip, grimacing at the bitter, over-steeped taste.
 The room was silent except for the hum of distant ventilation systems and the occasional tick of the old radiator in the corner.
 Usually, this kind of archival dive calmed him, gave him a sense of quiet purpose.
-But this—this felt different.
+But this - this felt different.

 Something subtle pressed against his chest.
 It was faint, a gentle pull, but persistent.
 He inhaled slowly, puzzled.
 His hand went to his sternum, pressing through his worn button-down shirt as if he could push the sensation away.